Voter Protection Hotline

 Even better, save our number in your phone right now for any questions that might come up later (e.g. as you’re registering or heading to your polling place)!

-The General Election to choose our next President, US Senator, US House members, state legislators, and other local officeholders
+The General Election is when we choose our next President, US Senator, US House members, state legislators, and other local officeholders

-These elections will choose who represents Mainers at the local, state, and national level for the next two, four, or six years, depending on the office.
+Our elections determine who represents Mainers at the local, state, and national level for the next two, four, or six years, depending on the office.
 These officials will be making decisions about your lives and the lives of your friends and loved ones.

 They’ll do things like: